 As a policyholder, you essentially pay your premiums in exchange for a promise to pay.
 Ideally, your insurance company will provide you with the amount outlined in your policy in the event that you need it.
 Unfortunately, insurance companies are for-profit entities, and each claim they pay out counts as a loss.
 To mitigate their losses, they often take advantage of victims and pay out less than a claim is worth.

 In instances like the Camp Fire, insurance companies can take advantage because people are desperate to get a check and rebuild.
 Here’s how to know if your insurance company is trying to take advantage of you – and what you can do to prevent it.
+If you have additional questions, contact our California wildfire lawyers.

 1. Using Confusing Jargon